Families learning and growing together from pregnancy to preschool

 • Early Head Start Home-based: We make weekly visits to your home in Otsego County and offer monthly socializations where your children can enjoy a light snack and some fun activities.

-• Early Head Start Center-based: 12 month program offered to children 18 months to three years old offered for 6 hours
+• Early Head Start Center-based: 12 month program offered to children 18 months to three years old, 6 hours/day.
+Classrooms located in Oneonta.
+Enrollment up to 16 children.

-• Head Start part day or full day: 10 month program offered for 4 - 6.5 hours
+• Head Start Preschool: 10 month center-based program offered for 6.5 hours/day.
+Richfield Springs operates 4 hours a day.

-• UPK part day: 10 month program offered for 2.5 hours
+• Universal Pre-Kindergarten (UPK): 10 month program offered for 2.5 hours/day in Oneonta.

 Family Resources: